servusdei2018/servusdei2018/README.md

 # Hi, I'm Nate

  - Roman Catholic ✝️
- - software developer ✨
  - outdoors guy 🌳
  - gym rat 🏋️

 ## 🔭 about me

-I'm a little of everything mixed up into me.
-I love programming, and my forte is **Python 3**, and **Go** (my language of choice).
-I dabble with **ANSI C**, **JavaScript** (full-stack), and **HTML5/CSS/XML/JSON/YAML**.
+I'm a little of everything mixed up into one.
+I love programming, and my forte is **Python**, and **Go**.
+I'm fluent at fullstack development, with an emphasis on Ionic/Vue.js upfront.

-I'm enthusiastic about the outdoors, and I love kayaking, canoeing, fishing, and hiking.
-I love reading many many great books (Aquinas, Aristotle, Plato, Homer, Virgil, Lucretius, Epictetus, Aurelius, Dante, Chaucer, Newton, Pascal, Kant, etc.), and my favorite play is Goethe's *Faust*.
+I really love the outdoors.
+When I'm not working on the next greatest platform, I'm enjoying life on the Quinebaug River, or hiking the trails at a local state park.
+My dream is to eventually live in the Himalayas.

 ## 😄 what i do